The Origin of the Beauregard--Suryanarayan Product on Pythagorean Triples: Introduction

-Normalizing a Pythagorean triple according to the largest number of the triple produces elements of the complex unit circle, thus giving one type of product on Pythagorean triples.
-This product is based on the imaginary quadratic field obtained by adjoining the complex number $\sqrt{-1}$ to the rational field $\mathbb{Q}$ (see, e.g., \cite{[E]} and \cite{[T]}).
-On the other hand, the reference \cite{[BS]} defines another product, one that is inherently based on one of the smaller coordinates of the triple.
-Several results are proved about the structure of this product in that reference, as well as about the basic involution arising from interchanging the two coordinates.
+Several results are proved about the structure of this product in that reference, with additional inspection appearing in \cite{[M]}.
+Both references also treat the basic involution arising from interchanging the two coordinates.
 It is this product that lies in the heart of our presentation.

-In this note we explain the geometric origin of the product defined in \cite{[BS]}, also giving more conceptual reasonings for the results of that reference.
+In this note we explain the geometric origin of the product defined in \cite{[BS]} as in Equation \eqref{BSprod}, also giving more conceptual reasonings for the results of that reference.
 The idea is that apart from quadratic fields, there is another 2-dimensional extension $\mathbb{E}$ of the rationals that involves no nilpotent elements (i.e., a \emph{quadratic \'{e}tale algebra} over $\mathbb{Q}$).
 As quadratic fields appear in the theory of anisotropic rational binary quadratic forms, this algebra $\mathbb{E}$ is the corresponding counterpart for the isotropic quadratic form, also known as the \emph{hyperbolic plane}.
-The resulting investigation of $\mathbb{E}$ yields naturally the product from \cite{[BS]} on Pythagorean triples, and produces directly the structure theorems from that reference.
-Using the involution (which is a Cayley transform in this point of view) we obtain new insights into the relation between right triangles that are almost isosceles and Pell's equation with discriminant 2, and also prove an analogue involving the discriminant 3.
+The resulting investigation of $\mathbb{E}$ yields naturally the product from \cite{[BS]} and Equation \eqref{BSprod} on Pythagorean triples, and produces directly the structure theorems from that reference.
+Using the natural involution on Pythagorean triples (which is a Cayley transform in this point of view), we obtain new insights into the relation between right triangles with integral edges that are almost isosceles and Pell's equation with discriminant 2.
+More precisely, we determine all the integral right triangles with leg difference 1 in terms of coefficients of consecutive solutions of this Pell's equation (or equivalently of consecutive powers of the fundamental unit $1+\sqrt{2}$ of the quadratic field $\mathbb{Q}(\sqrt{2})$).
+We extend this result to determining Pythagorean triples in which more general linear combinations of the entries are assumed to be small.
+More explicitly, we show that for every $q\geq2$, the Pythagorean triples $(a,b,c)$ in which the difference $b-qa$ (resp. $c-qa$) is $\pm1$ are all given in terms of consecutive solutions of Pell's equation with the discriminant $q^{2}+1$ (resp. $q^{2}-1$), namely powers of $q+\sqrt{q^{2}+1}$ (resp. $q+\sqrt{q^{2}-1}$), with an exception (which we also determine) for $c-2a$ arising from integral elements of norm $-2$ in $\mathbb{Q}(\sqrt{3})$.
+For differences like $a-qb$ or $c-qb$ one can apply the natural involution, and obtain similar results.